nikitavoloboev/data/docs/looking-back/2023/2023-january.md

 In other news, [The Last of Us](https://trakt.tv/shows/the-last-of-us) is a great show.

 And I started real work on [LA](https://github.com/learn-anything/learn-anything).
-Goal is to reach ramen profitability within next year. 😻
+Goal is to reach ramen profitability within this decade. 😻